MggMuggins/mathTools/README.md

 # Contributing
 Fork this repo, clone it locally, and make changes!
 When you're ready, push your local changes to your fork, and then open a pull request!

-See codemap.txt for a mapping of all functions.
+See codemap.md for a mapping of all functions.

 More functions are always wanted!
 If you want to write one, do so and open a pull request!
 If you don't know how to write one, let me know, and I'll add it!